-Daily Class Schedule.
+Daily Class Schedule and Hours of Operation.

-Students in the full-time programs follow a daily class schedule that may be offered from 7:00 a.m. to 10:00 p.m. for the classroom and lab portions of the program.
-Included in this schedule are meal breaks and periodic 10 minute breaks.
-During the driving portion of the program, the schedule is very similar to the schedule a professional driver follows, and lessons can be scheduled anytime - 24 hours per day, 7 days a week - according to availability of equipment and instructors.
+Students in the full-time programs follow a daily class schedule that may be offered Monday-Friday from 8:00 a.m. to 6:00 p.m. for the classroom and lab portions of the program.
+Included in this schedule are one-hour meal breaks and periodic ten-minute breaks.
+During the driving portion of the program, the schedule is very similar to the schedule a professional driver follows, and lessons can be scheduled 7 days a week in 4-hour day or night sessions according to availability of equipment and instructors.
+Drive sessions include hourly ten-minute breaks.
 For those students attending on a part-time basis (evenings or weekends), where available, the School attempts to schedule instruction in order not to conflict with other responsibilities.
 Refresher and remedial training is also offered and can commence at any time that is convenient to the student, an instructor, and scheduling of equipment.
+In order to enroll, students must enroll prior to the first day of class.